 In this project the therapeutic effect of shortened USH2A protein variants will be tested in the zebrafish model.

 The Stichting Ushersyndroom finances this study in 2016.
-The first results will be published in 2020.

 The expertise centre for Usher Syndrome in Radboudumc started in 2019 a natural development study into Usher Syndrome, de CRUSH study.